johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/README.md

 ### 🤖 AI Recommendations Engine (NEW!)
 - ✅ Implemented **AI-powered recommendations** with 3 categories
-- ✅ **Multi-model optimization**: llava:7b for images, llama3.2:1b for recommendations (3-5x faster)
+- ✅ **Multi-model optimization**: llava:7b for images, llama3.2:3b for recommendations
 - ✅ **Pre-loading all categories** for instant switching (no reload on tab change)
 - ✅ **Recipe Modal** with on-demand generation and caching
 - ✅ **Hybrid approach**: AI-generated recipes + external search links